theefizzicist/ANASEN_gain_matcher/README.md

 The program will load the required shared library, process the input arguments and the configuration file, extract and filter necessary data from the specified source, calculate slopes of the filtered data using Bayesian inference, calculate calibration coefficients using chi-square minimization, and generate and save plots of the results in the `outputs` directory.

+This is useful if you want to recalibrate a single detector or if you want to manually control the calibration process.

+### Running the Concurrent Calibration Script

+For convenience, you can calibrate all five detectors concurrently with a single command using a bash script.

+To calibrate all detectors concurrently, use the following command:

+`./gainMatchAllDetectorsConcurrently.sh <run_number>`

+Where:

++ `<run_number>` is an integer representing the run number of the input files you want to use for gain matching.

+This script will open separate terminals and run the calibration for each detector concurrently.
+It creates temporary files (`/tmp/det#_done` where `#` goes from 0 to 4) to keep track of the status of each calibration process.
+Once all calibrations are done, it will automatically run the ROOT macro `combineGainMaps.C` to combine the gain files.

+Please note that this concurrent script may occasionally exhibit bug-like behavior during the plotting process.
+If such issues arise, consider using the individual calibration method or the sequential calibration script.

+## Running the Sequential Calibration Script

+If you prefer running each calibration sequentially to avoid possible issues during the plotting process, you can use the sequential calibration script:

+`./gainMatchAllDetectorsSequentially.sh <run_number>`

+Where:

++ `<run_number>` is an integer representing the run number of the input files you want to use for gain matching.

+This script will run the calibration process for each detector sequentially, one after the other.
+It prints the status of each calibration process and informs you when each detector is done.
+Once all detectors have been calibrated, it will automatically run the ROOT macro `combineGainMaps.C` to combine the gain files.

+Remember that all these scripts assume that the configuration files named `det#_config.txt` (where `#` can go from 0 to 4) are already provided in the repo and that the "eventbuild" root files are located inside the `inputs` directory and follow the naming format `run_#` where `#` is an integer.

+## Configuration Files

-Please note that the example configuration files assume that the "eventbuild" root files are located inside the `inputs` directory and follow the naming format `run_#.root` where # is an integer.
+Please note that the example configuration files assume that the "eventbuild" root files are located inside the `inputs` directory and follow the naming format `run_#.root` where `#` is an integer.
 If you create your own configuration files, they should specify details such as the input directory, detector ID, channel map file, and other relevant parameters.

 ## Cleaning up